A Travel Price Comparison for Families, Couples, and Backpackers Rhodes vs. Lagos for Food, Resorts, Beaches, and Hiking

 Lagos

-As it has a large number of activities for kids, Lagos is a very family-friendly destination.
+With a huge array of activities for kids, Lagos is very family-friendly.
 You can spend days hanging out on the beautiful beaches, but there are so many other activities that the whole family will enjoy.
 Explore the caves in kayaks, take surfing lessons, head for the zoo, or go dolphin watching.
 There are also plenty of playgrounds and kid-friendly restaurants around town.

 Is Rhodes or Lagos Better for Couples?